rtshkmr/tp/docs/UserGuide.md

 Here, the **Client Note Card** displaying the note that's tagged as `hobbies` is referred to by the `CLIENT_INDEX` of `1`.

 Being able to identify these is key to adding, deleting and editing client notes as well as editing clients.
+The time displayed here is the Client's local time!

 ### **UI when Viewing Country**